SchlossLab/severe-CDI/paper/paper-gfm.md

 investigated whether machine learning (ML) models trained on 16S rRNA gene amplicon sequences from gut microbiota extracted from 1,277 patient stool samples on the day of CDI diagnosis could predict which CDI cases led to severe outcomes.
-We then trained ML models to predict CDI severity on OTU relative abundances according to four different severity
+We trained ML models to predict CDI severity on OTU relative abundances according to four different severity
 definitions: the IDSA severity score on the day of diagnosis, all-cause adverse outcomes within 30 days, adverse outcomes confirmed as attributable to CDI via chart review, and a pragmatic definition that